You might think these habits will help you sleep, but they’re actually making it harder for you.

 Sleep Awareness Week

 It’s time to get back the quality sleep that your body and mind needs.
 What better time to begin better sleep than with Sleep Awareness Week.
 It starts the same day as daylight savings time on Sunday, March 13 and runs through March 19 – get more details and helpful sleep recommendations here.
-Plus, give yourself a softer, comfier sleep that’s also better for the planet by using bed sheets made from sustainable, sustainable bamboo.
+Plus, give yourself a softer, comfier sleep that’s also better for the planet by using bed sheets made from sustainable, eco-friendly bamboo.

 Editor’s note: This article was first published on Family Share.
 It has been republished here with permission by the Family Share Network.